Using SAP’s Goals as Leverage to Cut or Avoid Costs

 Money leverage and inflation balance.
 Businesswoman Balancing Stacked Coins With Finger On Wooden Seesaw

-At SAP’s in-person SAPPHIRE conference, customers have opportunity to learn more about SAP’s ambitions as well as its latest product offerings, and specifically RISE with SAP.
+At SAP’s dual in-person and virtual SAPPHIRE conference coming up in a few weeks, customers can learn more about SAP’s ambitions as well as its latest product offerings, specifically their AI strategy and RISE with SAP.
 SAP is also looking to move its customers to S/4HANA on public cloud infrastructures and bolster its reputation as a reputable cloud platform.
+But, if used correctly, these clear goals and ambitions can help customers lower SAP costs

 SAP’s Ambition for 2025

 Knowing strong economies don’t last forever without a downturn, SAP has preemptively protected itself and continues marching toward its ambitions.
-Unlike many businesses, they have a strong contractual ability to maintain existing business and to push for additional revenue.
+Unlike many businesses, SAP has a strong contractual ability to maintain existing business and to push for additional revenue.

-While many companies would like to cut costs from their largest investments, it isn’t always so easy given the protections SAP likely already has within your agreement.
-SAP is using the COVID-19 pandemic as an opportunity to accelerate transformation with a heavy focus on moving its customers to the cloud, both at a large scale and at a rapid pace.
+While many companies would like to cut costs from their largest investments, it isn’t always easy given the protections SAP likely already has within your agreement.
+SAP sees an opportunity to accelerate transformation with a heavy focus on moving its customers to the cloud, both at a large scale and at a rapid pace.

-Here is how SAP plans to bounce back in the market both from an on-prem perspective and a cloud perspective:
+Here is how SAP plans to maintain a strong position in the market both from an on-prem perspective and a cloud perspective:

 On-Premise: